 Florida's improved foreclosure rankings have been helped by decreasing numbers of delinquencies and non-current loans which limit the incoming pipeline.
 These have been produced by rising home values and employment, as well as reduced numbers of "underwater" homes.
-Florida's "underwater" homes have declined from a high of 50% of all residential mortgages to just over 5% in the most recent data-still higher than the national rate of 3.6%.
+Florida's "underwater" homes have declined from a high of 50% of all residential mortgages to under 5% in the most recent data-slightly better than the US as a whole.